harriz4/kekwenterprises/README.md

 ### V1.0.1
 * Fixed some macro texts being generated with black text
 * Changed red error text color to be lighter

+### V1.0.2
+* Fixed "marshmallow" topping option not showing as plural in the macros